DECEIVER-dot/BITalino-Toolbox/README.md

-Repository Name: BITalino-Toolbox for IRCAM R-IoT Module and Experiment Annotation
+Repository Name: BITalino-Toolbox

 Overview
-This repository contains three applications developed in MaxMSP that enable direct communication with an IRCAM R-IoT module embedded in a BITalino board.
+This repository contains three applications developed in MaxMSP that enable direct communication both via Bluetooth and IRCAM R-IoT module embedded in a BITalino board.
 The applications provide various functionalities, including biosignal data recording, Bluetooth connectivity, and interactive annotation while viewing video recordings of experiments.
 Please note that the software is designed to work with the MaxMSP programming environment and requires external libraries for specific functionalities.

 Application 1: IRCAM R-IoT Module Data Recorder (USB) The first application allows seamless communication via a USB connection with the IRCAM R-IoT module on the BITalino board.
 It lets the user record biosignal data directly into a CSV file format with two different sample rates.
 The recorded data is saved in its raw form without normalization or interpolation.
 The two available sample rates are: